Inertia.js in Rails: a new era of effortless integration

 }

-The component accepts the name prop passed from the controller.
-You can update the name parameter in the URL to see the changes in the component.
+The component accepts props passed from the controller.
+You can update the props in the controller to see the changes in the component without reloading the page.

-Other than that, our page is a regular React component that uses the useState hook to manage the count state.
+Other than that, our page is a regular React component.

 Inertia.js generators

-To make Inertia.js integration even easier, we’ve added a set of generators to the inertia_rails-contrib gem.
+To make Inertia.js integration even easier, we’ve added a set of generators to the inertia_rails gem.
 Let’s see how to generate a new Inertia.js resource:

 bin/rails generate inertia:scaffold Post title:string body:text published_at:datetime